 Study of effectiveness

-A Study of Teen Challenge of Chattanooga graduates from 5-20 years.
-67% were drug free while 80% said that their personal relation with Christ was a major influence in resisting drugs.
+A Study of Teen Challenge of Chattanooga graduates of 5-20 years shows 67% were drug-free while 80% said that their personal relationship with Christ was a major influence in resisting drugs.

-Lynette Scherber began production of public service announcements for the Teen Challenge ministry, and were quickly accepted by countless radio programs across the country.
+Lynette Scherber began production of public service announcements for the Teen Challenge ministry which were quickly accepted by countless radio programs across the country.

 President George W. Bush appointed Dennis Griffith, Executive Director of Southern California, to serve on the White House Advisory Commission on Drug-free Communities.

 50th anniversary celebration

 Teen Challenge staff, students, and friends from around the world gathered in New York City to celebrate 50 years of miracles.
 The Teen Challenge 50 Years of Miracles book and DVD debuted, documenting the miraculous history.

 David Wilkerson, founder of Teen Challenge, went to be with the Lord.

 Hello, My Name Is, a song written by Christian singer, and songwriter Matthew West about Teen Challenge graduate Jordan Jeffers breaks the Billboard record for the number of weeks at #1 on the Christian/Gospel music chart – 17 weeks!

 50 years of broadcasting

 Teen Challenge receives the National Religious Broadcaster’s Milestone award for exemplary service in the industry for five decades or longer.

 We updated our name to “Adult & Teen Challenge” to better reflect the populations we serve.

 60th Anniversary Celebration